Trump signals shift from Obama’s focus on multilateralism

-For eight years, President Barack Obama's foreign policy doctrine has been rooted in a belief that while the United States can take action around the word on its own, it rarely should.
+For eight years, President Barack Obama's foreign policy doctrine has been rooted in a belief that while the United States can take action around the world on its own, it rarely should.

 "Multilateralism regulates hubris," Obama declared.